 The farmer feels appreciated and appreciates the community members bring.
-The laughter and energy we feel at FOLO every week cannot be found at any other farm in Johor, feeding our loved ones not just with nutrient dense super veggies, but also a sense of 'kampung kamaraderie".
+The laughter and energy we feel at FOLO every week cannot be found at any other farm in Johor, feeding our loved ones not just with nutrient-dense super veggies, but also a sense of 'kampung kamaraderie".

 Q3: What is included in the weekly CSA box that members collect weekly?

-Currently we offer two types of membership package:
+Currently, we offer two types of membership package:

-1. Full Package: 24 weeks of vegetable box that includes 8 types of vegetable (350-450g/portion) plus one container of FOLO microgreens every week.
+1. Full Package: 24 weeks of the vegetable box that includes 8 types of vegetable (350-450g/portion) plus one container of FOLO microgreens every week.
 One full box will feed about a family of 4.

-2. Salad Package: 12 weeks of vegetable box that include 500-600 grams of a variety of salad greens plus two containers of FOLO microgreens every week.
+2. Salad Package: 12 weeks of the vegetable box that include 500-600 grams of a variety of salad greens plus two containers of FOLO microgreens every week.
 This is recommended for a small family or working family that doesn’t always have time to cook but want to add a bit of health into their week.

-1. Membership includes a box of farm fresh produce grown using responsible farming methods.
+1. Membership includes a box of farm-fresh produce grown using responsible farming methods.

 2. Subscribers do not have a choice as to what they receive each week.
 We provide our most current harvest and depending on unknown factors like the weather, our portion might fluctuate because of it.
 The members are notified every week of the harvest and what to expect.

-3. We encourage members to come to the farm on Saturdays to pick up their vegetable box on a weekly basis.
+3. We encourage members to come to the farm on Saturdays to pick up their vegetable boxes on a weekly basis.
 It gives a chance for the members to be exposed to the diversity of microbes at our farm and also reconnect with our loved ones and friends.
 There are lots of research showing the importance of strong community and microbes exposure on individual health therefore we encourage everyone to join us if possible to take a little time off each week to come by and take in some wellness.
-However, if you are unable to come, within certain vicinity in Johor Bahru, we do offered delivery service for a small fee.
+However, if you are unable to come, within certain vicinity in Johor Bahru, we do offer a delivery service for a small fee.